Related Topics

 Mistake 2: Not understanding the difference between a Medicare Supplement (Medigap) and a Medicare Advantage (Part C) policy

-Those new to Medicare have a fundamental choice to make – enroll in Original Medicare or opt into a Medicare Advantage plan.
-It is very important to understand the pros and cons of both coverages.
+Those new to Medicare have a fundamental choice to make; enroll in original Medicare or opt into a Medicare Advantage plan.
+It is very important to understand the pros and cons of both types of coverage.

 Original Medicare (also known as Parts A & B) is a fee-for-service program.
 Most people supplement this government benefit with a private Medicare Supplement (also called Medigap) policy and a Part D plan for their prescription drugs.

-A Medicare Supplement policy may cover some services that are not included under the standard Medicare Parts A and B as well as some out-of-pocket costs such as:
+A Medicare Supplement policy may cover some services that are not included under the standard Medicare Parts A and B. It may also cover some out-of-pocket costs such as:

 - Co-insurance costs for care at skilled nursing facilities